pedro2555/gta-iv-mods/ultimate-indicator-script/README.txt

 				Puts the left hand side indicator in a flashing state, !important, you should ensure that ResetAll is called after this function somewhere in the execution flow of your script
 			d.
 TurnRight
 				Puts the right hand side indicator in a flashing state, !important, you should ensure that ResetAll is called after this function somewhere in the execution flow of your script
-		3. And a vehicle handle
+		3. A vehicle handle
+		4. An optional bool value for locking the state sent.
+A locked state means only the script GUID that sent the lock can unlock the current state.

 	A less verbose example: